 When the land is disposed of, any deductions you have claimed, or can claim, for the assets may reduce the cost base of the land.
-See the Guide to capital gains tax 2010 for more information.
+See the Guide to capital gains tax 2012.

-Primary producers may also be able to claim deductions for capital expenditure on landcare operations, electricity connections and phone lines - see Landcare operations on page 28 and Electricity connections and phone lines on page 29.
+Primary producers may also be able to claim deductions for capital expenditure on landcare operations, electricity connections and phone lines; see Landcare operations on page 28 and Electricity connections and phone lines on page 29.